pfalcon/pycopy/docs/library/uio.rst

 return short data, but raise exceptions)), non-blocking streams may produce short data to avoid blocking the operation.

 The final dichotomy is binary vs text streams.
-MicroPython of course supports these, but while in CPython text streams are inherently buffered, they aren't in MicroPython.
-(Indeed, that's one of the cases for which we may introduce buffering support.)
+Pycopy of course supports these, but while in CPython text streams are inherently buffered, they aren't necessarily in Pycopy.
+(Indeed, that's one of the cases for which buffering may be useful.)

-Note that for efficiency, MicroPython doesn't provide abstract base classes corresponding to the hierarchy above, and it's not possible to implement, or subclass, a stream class in pure Python.
+Note that for efficiency, Pycopy doesn't provide abstract base classes corresponding to the hierarchy above, and it's not possible to implement, or subclass, a stream class in pure Python.